 How do I generate strong passwords?
-(Tips for creating a strong password!!)

 To create a strong password, use the password generator in Password Depot whenever possible: select the maximum number of characters allowed, and all allowed character types for maximum security.
 You do not have to remember the passwords generated by the password generator, because you store them in Password Depot.
 Thus, they can be very long and complex.